Easy family devotions? It’s not a myth. Here’s what you need to know.

 Think of yourself as the tutor, the guide, the encourager.
 You’re not here to force things or mandate things.
 You’re here to come alongside your child with great advice, guidance, and encouragement.

-One way to really make this idea shine is to actually avoid doing ALL of your Bible study together as a family.
+One way to really make this idea shine is to actually avoid doing ALL of your family Bible study together.
 When kids who are old enough to read the Bible themselves are invited to do so, you’ll be amazed at the wisdom they come back with!

 Your family devotion discussions will get WAY better and your insight into how you can truly come alongside your kids will become much clearer.
 (More on exactly how I make this work in the format below!)